What is a PDI check, and what does it mean for you and your shiny new lease car ?

 Exterior checks

-They’ll also check to make sure that the bonnet opens and closes without a hitch, while also checking the tyre pressure, battery condition and fluid levels.
+The technician will also check for visible leaks, missing parts, and that the bonnet opens and closes correctly — as well as tyre pressure, battery condition and fluid levels.

 Road test

-• Testing the basic systems: parking, brakes, steering, heating, air con, instruments
+• Parking, brakes, steering, heating, air con and instruments

 • Full diagnostics check